Noise-induced quantum synchronization: Abstract

 \section{Abstract}

 Synchronization is a widespread phenomenon in science and technology.
 We here study noise-induced synchronization in a quantum spin chain subjected to local Gaussian white noise.
 We demonstrate stable (anti)synchronization between the endpoint magnetizations of a quantum $XY$ model with transverse field of arbitrary length.
-Remarkably, we show that noise applied to a single spin suffices to reach stable (anti)synchronization, and demonstrate that the two synchronized end spins are entangled.
+Remarkably, we show that noise applied to a single spin suffices to reach stable (anti)synchronization, and find that the two synchronized end spins are entangled.
 We additionally determine the optimal noise amplitude that leads to the fastest synchronization along the chain, and further compare the optimal synchronization speed to the fundamental Lieb-Robinson bound for information propagation.

 Synchronization is ubiquitous in classical nonlinear systems.
-Self-sustained periodic oscillators swing in unison, and are thus synchronized, when their phases (frequencies) are locked \cite{ble88,boc02,pik03,ace05,bal09}.
-Synchronous behavior plays a central role in many interconnected systems in numerous fields, from biology and chemistry to physics and engineering.
-Different mechanisms of classical synchronization have been identified \cite{ble88,boc02,pik03,ace05,bal09}.
+Self-sustained periodic oscillators swing in unison, and are thus synchronized, when their phases (frequencies) are locked \cite{ble88,boc02,pik03,ace05,mos02,ani07,bal09}.
+Synchronous behavior plays a central role in many interconnected systems in fields ranging from biology and chemistry to physics and engineering.
+Different mechanisms of classical synchronization have been identified \cite{ble88,boc02,pik03,ace05,mos02,ani07,bal09}.
 For instance, forced synchronization may be generated by an external drive, whereas spontaneous synchronization may be induced by the mutual coupling between subsystems in the absence of external forcing.
-Another intriguing effect is noise-induced synchronization \cite{pik84,zho02,ter04,nak07,ter08,lai11}, which has recently been observed in sensory neurons \cite{nei02} and in lasers \cite{sun14}.
-This phenomenon highlights the constructive role of noise and its ability to create synchronous motion.
-It is different from entrainment caused by an external periodic force, since it does not involve an externally imposed frequency.
+Another intriguing effect is noise-induced synchronization \cite{pik84,zho02,ter04,gol05,gol05a,nak07,ter08,lai11}, which has recently been observed in sensory neurons \cite{nei02} and in lasers \cite{sun14}.

 In the past years, the study of synchronization has been extended to the quantum domain \cite{goy06,zhi08,hei11,gio12,lud13,mar13,gio13,lee13,lee14,wal14,hus15,wal15,lor17,rou18,rou18a,son18,dav18,cab19,kop19,kar20,tyn20}.
 Quantum synchronization has been examined in systems with a classical analogue, such as nonlinear van der Pol oscillators, as well as in systems without a classical counterpart, such as qubits \cite{goy06,zhi08,hei11,gio12,lud13,mar13,gio13,lee13,lee14,wal14,hus15,wal15,lor17,rou18,rou18a,son18,dav18,cab19,kop19,kar20,tyn20}.
 Both forced and spontaneous synchronizations have been investigated in the quantum regime \cite{goy06,zhi08,hei11,gio12,lud13,mar13,gio13,lee13,lee14,wal14,hus15,wal15,lor17,rou18,rou18a,son18,dav18,cab19,kop19,kar20,tyn20}.
 Quantum entrainment may starkly differ from classical entrainment: it has indeed been shown to exhibit counterintuitive nonclassical features, such as enhanced synchronization of far-detuned oscillators and suppressed synchronization of resonant oscillators \cite{lor17}.
 Quantum synchronization has recently been experimentally observed in spin-1 systems \cite{kop20,las20}.